Big savings on cultural attractions and events in Amsterdam

 With its abundance of museums, galleries, concert halls and unique events, Amsterdam has a lot to offer the culturally minded resident.
 However, costs can quickly mount if you pay full price to enjoy everything you want to see.
 But never fear, there are plenty of smart solutions to save you money on everything from museums to restaurants - helping you to get the most out of cultural life in Amsterdam without breaking the bank.

 This Amsterdam-based initiative connects its members with the city’s museums, galleries, concert halls and cinemas by offering them at least 30 new cultural experiences a month free of charge, or at a heavily discounted rate.
 Guided by a group of independent cultural coordinators who know what’s going on in the city, We Are Public will plug you into Amsterdam’s cultural mainframe and keep you discovering new events, exhibitions and people.
-Membership is just €15 a month, but new residents to the city can sign up to a two month free trial of the service.
+Membership is just €15 a month.

 Fans of independent cinema can enjoy unlimited access to over 30 art house cinemas in the Netherlands for just €19 a month with the Cineville card.
 There’s a minimum subscription of four months, and the card can be purchased online.